-- 1. Even if there is no tax due, a tax return must be filed each reporting period. - 2.
-Delinquent date is the last day of the month following the close of the reporting period. - 3.
+- Delinquent date is the last day of the month following the close of the reporting period. - 3.
 PENALTIES: If tax is not remitted by the delinquent date, add a penalty of ten percent (10%) of the amount of the tax.
-If tax remains unpaid for a period of more than 30 days following the date upon which the remittance first became delinquent, add a second penalty of ten percent (10%) of the amount of the tax. - 4.
+If tax remains unpaid for a period of more than 30 days following the date upon which the remittance first became delinquent, add a second penalty of ten percent (10%) of the - 4.
 INTEREST: In addition to any penalties, add interest at the rate of one and one-half percent (1 1/2 %) per month of the original tax, from the date on which the tax first became delinquent. - 5.
 REMITTANCE: Personal checks are accepted by the Tax Collector but do not constitute payment until all funds have cleared the bank. - 6.
-All records substantiating the return must be retained for a period of not less than three years from the date of payment. - 7.
-Change of address or ownership must be reported immediately to the Tax Collector. - 8.
+All records substantiating the return must be retained for a period of not less than three years from the date of payment. - Change of address or ownership must be reported immediately to the Tax Collector. - 8.
 If business is sold or suspended, closing return and payment shall be sent immediately to the Tax Collector's office.